Procedures for Obtaining CLE Credits for Chapter Programs

 - Written statement setting forth the title of the program, and the date, time and location of the program

-- Timed course agenda or program outlines which must include identification of program, date, time, location, course content, breakout of time devoted to each topic (in 10 minute intervals).
+- Timed course agenda or program outlines which must include identification of program, date, time, location, course content, breakout of time devoted to each topic (in 25 minute intervals or less).
 Separate out introductions, introductory remarks and breaks, none of which can be counted towards program time

 - Identify speakers and their qualifications